kingdido999/zooming/README.md

 ## Install

-Download and include a script tag in your page, or install with your package manager (Bower/npm).
+Download and include a script tag in your page, or install with your package manager (Bower/npm):

+`npm install zooming --save`

+`bower install zooming --save`

 ## Usage